stomt/gulp-modular/README.md

  - `bowerScripts` concats all scripts from the bower dependencies and stores the file to a particular distribution folder.

 ## Local Server
  - `browserSync` provides a small HTTP server for local testing.
-It serves the requested file if available, the `index.html` otherwise (to support Angular HTML5 mode)
- - `open` opens up the default web browser after the local HTTP server has started.
+It serves the requested file if available, the `index.html` otherwise (to support Angular HTML5 mode).
+It opens the default browser when the server has started.
  - `watch` checks files for changes and triggers the reload (see above).

 ## Deploy